Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Copper, of course, is also beautiful and timeless.
 It's just very expensive to get good quality copper cookware.

-Lately, some pastel colors have been popular, as with these Our Place pans.
+Lately, some pastel colored cookware has become popular, as with these Our Place pans.
 We're not sure why people think they're so attractive, as many seem to.
-In our opinion, they're the candy pink stove or avocado refrigerator of decades gone by.
+In our opinion, they're the candy pink stove or avocado refrigerator of decades gone by, and will probably feel dated a few years from now.
 But hey, to each their own.

 Budget and Warranty